Apr 2, 2025

 jump toRECIPE

 Arayes are meat-stuffed pitas, served filled with kofta, a Middle Eastern dish with ground lamb or beef mixed with aromatics and spices, commonly served as street food.
 They are seared and cooked, so the meat is juicy and tender inside the pita and crisp and fried on the outside.
-I use lamb in my arayes recipe.
+I prefer to use lamb in my arayes recipe.

 As the lamb cooks, the juices seep into the pita to infuse it with rich flavor and help it crisp up.
-To balance the rich flavor of the arayes I like to serve them with light, creamy tahini sauce and hot sauce as well as fresh chopped tomatoes, onions and peppers paired with arugula.
+To balance the rich flavor of the meat I like to serve them with creamy tahini sauce and hot sauce as well as fresh chopped tomatoes, onions and peppers paired with arugula.

 The irresistible combination of spiced meat, usually lamb, and crispy yet chewy pita bread is easy to make.
 The meat kofta mixture can be made ahead of time to let the flavors meld, then packed into pitas and cooked.
 It’s the perfect dish to add to a busy weeknight menu or serve for a delicious appetizer.
 Enjoy it al fresco paired with a light arugula salad like below or a tomato and feta Greek salad.